Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 Food marketers are always looking for ways to grow their brands.
 It turns out that movie tie-ins can help in several ways:

 • Borrowed interest is a marketing term that essentially means capitalizing on another brand’s popularity.
 Even well-recognized brands may want to boost their cool quotient.
 For example, when I worked on LifeSavers candy, the aging hard-roll candy brand was desperate to appeal to younger users.
-What was one the attempted fixes?
-A tie-in with the then über-popular Sega game franchise and its characters, Sonic and Tails.
+What was one of the attempted fixes?
+A tie-in with the then-über-popular Sega game franchise and its characters, Sonic and Tails.
 Do these promotions always work?
 No. But marketers are constantly at work trying to keep their products relevant and interesting.

 • “This won’t be available long.
 I’ve got to buy it now.”
-Limited time offers create a sense of urgency and derail more logical thought processes when it comes to food choices.
+Limited-time offers create a sense of urgency and derail more logical thought processes when it comes to food choices.

 • “I’ll be popular if I have this.”
-Food companies try to trade on the cool-factor of movies with kids.
+Food companies try to trade on the cool factor of movies with kids.
 Unfortunately, showing up at school or a playdate with the latest and greatest toy can be a powerful source of status for kids.

 Think you’re too smart for these food marketing tricks?